malramsay64/personal_site/content/post/remote_ssh_configuration.md

 ## Remembering IP addresses

+The DNS lookup of IP addresses from hostnames works on the institutional network I have access to at the University of Sydney.
+You will likely not have this same configuration, so there are some alternate methods for getting your computer to remember ip addresses.

 ### SSH configuration file

 The simplest method of getting the computer to remember an ip address for you is the ssh config file `~/.ssh/config`.
 This approach only works when connecting using ssh, however, it is useful for setting all the parameters for an ssh connection.